groland11/gpg-cleanup/README.md

 ## Example usage
 Here is an example how you might use this tool:

-1. **Create a cache** file with a list of all your public keys. `gpg --list-keys` might take a long time to finish, so storing the result in a cache file for later use might be a good idea.
+1. **Create a cache file** with a list of all your public keys. `gpg --list-keys` might take a long time to finish, so storing the result in a cache file for later use might be a good idea.
 On my computer with just a handful of public keys, `gpg --list-keys` takes more than 6 minutes.
 ```
-$ gpg-cleanup.py -c ./pubkeys.cache
+$ gpg-cleanup.py -c ./pubkeys.cache -t 86400
 Creating cache file ./pubkeys.cache ...
 OK: The file ./pubkeys.cache now contains a list of all your public keys (elapsed time: 375.92 sec)
 ```
+Set the timeout to a high value (here: 1 day) so you can let the program run over night or even over the weekend.

-2. **List all signatures** of all public keys using the cache file
+2. **List all signatures** of all public keys using the cache file from step 1
 ```
-$ gpg-cleanup.py -r ./pubkeys.cache
+$ gpg-cleanup.py -r ./pubkeys.cache -t 120
 ```
+Set the timeout to a much lower value because you want to interactively delete poisoned keys.

 ## Troubleshooting